Security-Card-Game/securityDeckGame/README.md

 * [A simple UI and CLI for playing and creating card](https://github.com/Security-Card-Game/seccardgamecli)

 # Contributing
 This idea sounds good to you, and you'd like to chime in?
 You're welcome to support us by joining as contributor, providing feedback, become a playtester and more!
-Feel free to reach out to us directly.
+For details on how to contribute, see our [contributing guideline](CONTRIBUTING.md).

 # License